A high-performance general-purpose compute library

 // ovals = [ 1 0 0 0 ]

-The input keys must be a 1-D vector matching the size of the reduced dimension.
-In the case of multiple dimensions in the input values array, the dim parameter specifies which dimension to reduce along.
-An example of multi-dimensional reduce by key can be seen below:
+The keys array must be 1-dimenstional matching the size of the reduced dimension.
+An example of multi-dimensional reduce-by-key can be seen below:

 array keys(5, hkeys);